Royals vs. Orioles Player Props Betting Odds

-Adley Rutschman is one of the top players with prop bets available when the Baltimore Orioles and the Kansas City Royals square off at Oriole Park at Camden Yards on Saturday (starting at 4:05 PM ET).
+Player prop betting options for Adley Rutschman, Bobby Witt Jr. and others are available in the Baltimore Orioles-Kansas City Royals matchup at Oriole Park at Camden Yards on Sunday, starting at 1:35 PM ET.

 Bet on this matchup or its props with BetMGM!